Wild and Scenic Snake River - Floater Guide Summary

 Self-issue river permits are required for the entire river corridor during the secondary season, but do not require an advance reservation.
 They can be self-issued at any river portal.
 They cannot be used in place of a reserved launch in the Wild River between Hells Canyon Dam and Upper Pittsburg Landing during the primary season.

 Special use permits for outfitting and guiding are required for all commercial float trips in the entire river corridor year round.

 If you are planning on using an outfitter and guide, be sure that person has the proper license.
 Licensing is for the protection of the public.

 The 1994 Wild and Scenic Snake River Recreation Management Plan (revised in 1999) established a non-motorized period.
 The objective of the period was to provide for extended periods of remoteness by limiting encounters with motorized users in the wild river section.
-In 2012, the first non-motorized period will be June 4, 5, and 6.
-If the 4th of July holiday falls on a Monday, Tuesday or Wednesday, that week will be skipped and the non-motorized periods will continue the following week and every other week thereafter.
-There are 21 non-motorized days in the 2012 primary season.
+There are 21 non-motorized days in the 2015 primary season.
 The non-motorized section of the Wild river is from Kirkwood Historic Ranch to WildSheep Rapids.
 Powerboat access will not be authorized during those times in that section of the wild river.
-The 2012 Non-motorized calendar is now available.
+The 2015 Non-motorized calendar is now available.

 Maximum Party Size